Adobe-Marketing-Cloud/aep-sdks-documentation/beta/adobe-experience-platform-mini-programs-sdk/implementation.md

 ## Lifecycle metrics

-The following is a complete list of all metrics that will be sent to Adobe Analytics as part of the user's WeChat Mini Program lifecycle.
+Upon SDK initialization, lifecycle metrics will be automatically sent to Adobe Analytics.
+The following is a complete list of  metrics that will be collected and sent:

 ### Install <a id="install"></a>